cloud-software-foundation/c5/README.md

 More documentation
 ------------------
+Bug us on irc.
+We hang on freenode on #c5db

 For more information about C5's code and package structure, please see the package-info.java files in project module __c5db__, located in each package within that module.